vtexdocs/help-center-content/docs/announcements/en/practical-guides-for-b2b-commerce.md

 author: 7qy2DBsUp8U5P9lqV0JHfR
 slug: practical-guides-for-b2b-commerce
 legacySlug: practical-guides-for-b2b-commerce
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: New tutorials present the main features available on the platform for different B2B ecommerce scenarios.
+announcementSynopsisEN: 'New tutorials present the main features available on the platform for different B2B ecommerce scenarios.'
 ---

 To help you provide tailor-made ecommerce experiences for your business and rethink the way you collaborate with customers, suppliers, and channel partners, we are in the process of publishing a new set of articles and tutorials on [B2B digital commerce](https://vtex.com/us-en/b2b-commerce/ "B2B commerce"):